Will Lawing: New England Patriots

 On February 2, 2023, Lawing once again followed O'Brien, being hired by the New England Patriots as the team's tight ends coach.

 Boston College

 On February 12, 2024, Lawing was hired by Boston College as the offensive coordinator the week after O'Brien accepted the head coaching role.

+Chicago Bears

+Lawing was hired by the Chicago Bears as an offensive analyst on February 18, 2026.

+Personal life

+His father Brad was a longtime college assistant coach.
+He worked as North Carolina's defensive ends coach and recruiting coordinator while his son was playing for the school.